sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 {% endhighlight %}

-As you can see above, I am using "markAsTouched" and "markAsUntouched" functions on the form-control to toggle the "touched" property of that control.
-I am just marking it as "untouched" when I focus on the input control and then mark it as "touched" when I am leaving the control.
+As you can see above, I am using `markAsTouched` and `markAsUntouched` functions on the form-control to toggle the `touched` property of that control.
+I am just marking it as `untouched` when I focus on the input control and then mark it as `touched` when I am leaving the control.

 Now, why I am doing this?